Skip to content

 → Nerite snails

-Avoid overcrowding because smaller aquariums become unstable quickly.
-If you are unsure about stocking levels, read our guide on how many guppies in a 10 gallon tank.
+Avoid mollies, larger gouramis, and bristlenose plecos in 10 gallon tanks — they need more space.
+If you are planning stocking levels, read our guide on how many guppies fit in a 10 gallon tank.

 Best Guppy Tank Mates for 20 Gallon Tanks

-A 20 gallon aquarium gives you much more flexibility when building a peaceful guppy community tank.
+A 20 gallon aquarium gives you significantly more flexibility when building a guppy community tank.
+Larger tanks are more stable, easier to maintain, and allow you to keep species that need more swimming room.

 → Mollies